hmrc/play-fsm/README.md

             .apply(Transitions.stop)
 ```

-- apply the transition to current state and redirect to the new state if has changed, otherwise re-display the state
+- apply the transition to the current state and redirect to the new state if has changed, otherwise re-display the state

 ```
     val stop: Action[AnyContent] =